ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-student.rst

 |students-learning-path-participation|

-Students can access all scheduled competencies by clicking on the title of the learning object they are currently viewing.
-Expanding a competency in the list reveals its associated learning objects, each indicating whether it has been completed.
+Students can access all scheduled competencies and prerequisites by clicking on the title of the learning object they are currently viewing.
+Expanding a competency or prerequisite in the list reveals its associated learning objects, each indicating whether it has been completed.
 To navigate to a specific learning object, students can simply click on its title.
-For a broader view of how competencies are interconnected, students can open the competency graph.
-This graph starts with competencies that have no prerequisites and progresses downward to those that build upon earlier knowledge.
+For a broader view of how competencies and prerequisites are interconnected, students can open the course competency graph.
+This graph starts with competencies that have no prerequisites and progresses to those that build upon earlier knowledge.
 To aid navigation, a mini-map is available in the top-right corner.

 |students-learning-path-graph|